b33j0r/nit/README.md

 A `Repository` object doesn't actually do a whole lot.
 It defines operations at a high level and then relies on parameterizable component objects for specific behavior.

  * `SerializationStrategy`: converts objects into bytes
- * `StorageStrategy`: saves and retrieves objects to and from the repository
+ * `BaseStorageStrategy`: saves and retrieves objects to and from the repository
  * `WorkingTreeStrategy`: determines which files are in the working tree
  * `IgnoreStrategy`: determines which files in the working tree should be ignored
  * ``: